Singapore Art Show: 2009

 The third Singapore Art Show was held 21 August to 4 October 2009, featuring 6000 works with 600 artists across 60 venues.
 Its main platform, the Singapore Art Exhibition 2009, was held at the Singapore Art Museum with the theme of Art Buffet, featuring 30 works from artists such as Chng Seok Tin, Dawn Ng, and Wang Ruobing.
 The works were selected by an open call and categorised through a "spread" of four themes: ‘humour’, ‘order’, ‘time’, and ‘space’.
 Participating artist Chun Kaifeng's work was selected as the winning submission of the Singapore Art Exhibition and he was awarded the Singapore Art Exhibition Prize, a $50,000 grant.

 In a 1 September 2009 article titled "Gorging on art" from Singapore newspaper Today, the Singapore Art Show is criticised for its lack of focus and daunting number of exhibitions, or coming across as merely "filling in the gap" in the intervening years between Biennales.
 The article suggests simply incorporating the Art Show within the Singapore Biennale.

 Discontinuation

 No further editions of the Singapore Art Show were organised by the National Arts Council after 2009.
-The Singapore Biennale would continue to be organised, with its third edition held in 2011.
+The Singapore Biennale continued to be held, with its third edition taking place in 2011.

-In 2013, an annual event, Singapore Art Week, would be launched by the National Arts Council to create hype around the art fair, Art Stage Singapore, and would function as a similar platform for a loose collection of art events in Singapore.
+In 2013, the annual Singapore Art Week was launched by the National Arts Council to create hype around the art fair, Art Stage Singapore, functioning as a similar platform for a loose collection of art events in Singapore.